Mike Enzi: Early life and education

-Michael Bradley Enzi was born in Bremerton, Washington, on February 1, 1944, to Elmer J. Enzi (1914–1988) and Dorothy Bradley.
-Raised in Thermopolis, Wyoming, he graduated from Sheridan High School in 1962, George Washington University with a degree in accounting in 1966, and from the University of Denver with a Master of Business Administration in retail marketing in 1968.
+Michael Bradley Enzi was born in Bremerton, Washington, on February 1, 1944, to Elmer J. Enzi and Dorothy Bradley.
+Elmer and Dorothy married on August 31, 1942, and moved to Thermopolis, Wyoming, after Elmer was discharged from the United States Navy.
+Elmer opened a shoe store in Thermopolis before moving to Sheridan, Wyoming, in 1952, where he opened another shoe store in 1958.
+Enzi graduated from Sheridan High School in 1962, from George Washington University with a degree in accounting in 1966, and from the University of Denver with a Master of Business Administration in retail marketing in 1968.

-Enzi was elected to as a city councilor in the American Legion Boys State in 1961, and junior councilor in the Wyoming DeMolay International organization in 1963.
-In 1970, Enzi was appointed to serve as vice-chair of the nine-member Public Health Nursing Advisory Committee in Gillette, and elected president of the Wyoming United States Junior Chamber in 1973.
+Enzi was elected as a city councilor in the American Legion Boys State youth program, a leadership and citizenship programs for high school juniors, in 1961, and junior councilor in the Wyoming DeMolay International organization in 1963.
+In 1970, Enzi was appointed to serve as vice-chair of the Public Health Nursing Advisory Committee in Gillette, and elected president of the Wyoming United States Junior Chamber, a leadership training service organization, in 1973.

-From 1967 to 1973, Enzi served in the Wyoming Army National Guard.
-He was criticized by multiple people, including Wyoming Veterans of Foreign Wars Commander Bill Saunders, for attempting to equate his service in the Wyoming Army National Guard with that of those who served in the Vietnam War although Enzi stated that his comments were misinterpreted.
+The Selective Service (American conscription system) reported that Enzi was in good health in 1963, and in 1966.
+Enzi applied to the Officer Candidate School (OCS) as a civilian in December 1966, but was rejected on January 6, 1967, due to glycosuria.
+Enzi joined the Wyoming Air National Guard after being rejected by the OCS and served from 1967 to 1973.
+In 1996, Enzi stated that he tried to enlist to serve in the Vietnam War, but was ruled medically ineligible and joined the Air National Guard instead.
+Wyoming Veterans of Foreign Wars Commander Bill Saunders and others questioned how he could serve in the National Guard if he was medically ineligible for active service.

-On June 7, 1969, Enzi married Diana Buckley, with whom he had three children, and moved to Gillette, Wyoming, a week later.
+On June 7, 1969, Enzi married Diana Buckley and moved to Gillette, Wyoming a week later.
+The couple had three children.
 Buckley and Enzi opened NZ Shoes in Gillette, and opened two other locations in Sheridan and Miles City, Montana.
 He was an accounting manager, computer programmer, and safety trainer at Dunbar Well Service from 1985 to 1997.